-If I had to pick just one resource (hardcover vs. leather vs. paperback vs. digital), I use it way more in my Olive Tree Study Bible than anything else.
+If I had to pick just one format (hardcover vs. leather vs. paperback vs. digital), I use it way more in my Olive Tree Study Bible than anything else.

 Iain M. Duguid, James M. Hamilton Jr., & Jay Sklar (Editors)

 So, I got the first three volumes released back a few years ago.
 Now they are up to 11 volumes.
 Also, I just created a budget that allows me to purchase one commentary per paycheck.
 (Bivocational is the providence of God.)